Funding and resources

 Third Party Funding

-FCC Communities Foundation (Previously known as WREN), Have a ‘Community Action Fund’ for England, to support community projects.
+FCC Communities Foundation (Previously known as WREN), have a ‘Community Action Fund’ for England, to support community projects.
 For buildings within 10 miles of a landfill site.

-You can apply for funding of between £2,000 – £100,000 through their Grant Scheme with three deadline dates throughout the year. https://fcccommunitiesfoundation.org.uk/funds/fcc-community-action-fund
+You can apply for funding of between £2,000 – £100,000 through their grant scheme with three deadline dates throughout the year. https://fcccommunitiesfoundation.org.uk/funds/fcc-community-action-fund

 See if you are eligible by completing the pre-application eligibility check https://fcccommunitiesfoundation.org.uk/apply